in-the-keyhole/khs-convo/docs/admin-dashboard.md

 ![](images/analytics-menu.png)

-`Search All` - All Event SMS conversation requests made from Twillio and the Emulator can be viewed.
+`Search All` - All Event SMS conversation requests made from Twilio and the Emulator can be viewed.
 The view displays a chronological table with date and time stamps, the phone number that made the request.

 `Group by Question` - Diplays Graph of event question word frequency.